 I believe independent presses are essential to exposing curators, collectors and enthusiasts to the newest, freshest work.

 For young photographers, photobooks can provide a great foot in the door.
-There’s an excellent case in point this year: Jason Fulford is a photographer but also co-founder of J&L Books.
+An excellent case in point is Jason Fulford, who is a photographer but also co-founder of J&L Books.
 Early on, he published the work of Gregory Halpern.
-Thanks in part to the success of that book, MACK published Halpern’s most recent project.
+Thanks in part to the success of that book, MACK published a project with Halpern as well.
 The book quickly sold out and was nominated for Aperture’s Photobook Award.
 You can see how a small, independent publisher helped bring Greg’s work to a larger audience.

 (Lee Friedlander, selected “Self-Portraits, 1958–2011.”